Clarkson Wright and Jakes Ltd Banner Image

 —at any time to your personal data being processed for direct marketing (including profiling);

-—in certain other situations to our continued processing of your personal data, eg processing carried out for the purpose of our legitimate interests Unless there are compelling legitimate grounds for the processing to continue or the processing is required for the establishment, exercise or defence of legal claims.
+—in certain other situations to our continued processing of your personal data, eg processing carried out for our legitimate interests unless we demonstrate compelling legitimate grounds for the processing which override your interests or for establishing exercising or defending legal claims.

 Not to be subject to automated individual decision making